 At one end is the comparatively new Rochdale Road End, a good sized all seater covered stand with an excellent view of the pitch.
 It has windshields to either side and an electric scoreboard on its roof.
 Part of this stand is given to away supporters.
 The other end, the Chadderton Road Stand (also known as the 'Chaddy End'), is a medium sized all seater covered stand.
 Again there are windshields to either side, but the elderly nature of this stand is apparent from the supporting pillars running across the front of it.
 On one side there is the old two-tiered Main Stand.
 This used to have terracing in front, but has since been filled with seating.
 There is still some old unused terracing on one side of this stand.
 The ground also benefits from four large traditional floodlight pylons, leaving the visitor in no doubt that this is a football ground.

-facilities.
-It was hoped that the stand would be
+gym and conference facilities.
+It was hoped that the

 |What Is It Like For Away Supporters?|